 1. St. Andrews: Golf History Tour

-After meeting your guide outside the Russell Hotel you will hear about the Martyrs Monument, the alleged former site of the 1st tee.
-Situated by the British Golf Museum this is the site of a former quarry where you will hear about what lies beneath, including its significance when golf was banned in the 1400s.
-You'll then head across to the Royal and Ancient Clubhouse and the famed Old Course, where you will hear about some of the quarks of the game which have shaped its remarkable history.
-You'll then pass along the route of an old "19th hole" which was once frequented by Bing Crosby and was also renamed "1 Nike Place" for a week during the 2015 Open Championships.
-Following that, visit the Dunvegan Hotel where you can admire its many golfing photos.
-You will then see the former birthplace of Old Tom Morris before heading into the quadrangle of St. Salvator’s College to learn about Scotland's oldest university alongside a darker side of St. Andrews' past.
+After meeting your guide outside Hotel du Vin, you will see the former birthplace of Old Tom Morris before heading into the quadrangle of St. Salvator’s College to learn about Scotland's oldest university.
 Along with a few other points of interest along the way, the cathedral grounds are the next landmark on the tour.
 Resting there are some 124 golfing greats, including some of the Tom Morris family and Allan Robertson.
 Walking then along the beautiful coastline, you'll overlook St. Andrews Bay as you travel to the former Archbishops Palace where the darker history of the town continues.
-It is there that your guide will succinctly put golf and the history of St. Andrews into perspective.
+It is there that Richard will succinctly put golf and the history of St. Andrews into perspective.
 From there you'll travel further along university buildings, the Principals House, and the residence where Prince William and Kate spent their first year as students.
-The tour then finishes back at the Russell Hotel where you can relax and ponder the many heady days of St. Andrews.
+You will then head to the Old Course and hear about the early development of the game of golf and how it developed in St Andrews and became the Home of Golf.
+You will walk by the first fairway hearing about some of the quarks of the game which have shaped its remarkable history, and iconic buildings overlooking the course.
+The tour then finishes at the Swilkan Bridge where you will be able to have your photo taken on the bridge.
+There are a few bucket list things to do by there which wil be pointed out for you by Richard, including the Jigger Inn where you can relax and ponder the many heady days of St. Andrews.